 Dr. Iris J. Gildea is an Associate Professor at the University of St. Michael’s College and teaches in the Book & Media Studies Program.
-She has taught at St. Michael’s for nine years.
+She has taught at St. Michael’s for ten years.

 - Areas of Expertise

 Arts-Based Research & Pedagogy